SoWhitIs/belly-button-biodiversity-analysis/README.md

 Improbable Beef, a food start-up is search of the next _ beef_!
 With the help of a biological researcher, from a prominent microbiology laboratory who has found that very protein needed to create this new beef alternative lies in the bacteria found in the human belly button.

 To jump start this quest, belly button bacteria cultures were collected by volunteers and classified by Operational Taxonomic Units, or OTUs specifying bacteria type.
-The study included donations from both male and female participants of varied geographic residencies, ethnicities, age, and resided.
+The study included donations from both male and female participants of varied geographic residencies, ethnicities, and age.
 It was determined that at least 10 types of bacteria that “reside” in the human belly button would be a perfect match to synthesize beef or beef life protein.

 Post collection trial, participants can view the most common OTUs through a built dashboard by selecting their participant/candidate.
-More details on the Belly Button Biodiversity Dashboard, [below.](insert link to next section)
+More details on the Belly Button Biodiversity Dashboard, [below.](https://github.com/SoWhitIs/belly-button-biodiversity-analysis#belly-button-biodiversity-dashboard)

 Improbable Beef also has access to these results and will potentially following with said candidate should once they have deemed a suitable match.